marcusruas/template-worker-service/readme.md

 ### Worker Layer

 The Worker layer contains the workers responsible for executing background tasks and processing asynchronous jobs.
 It coordinates with the other layers to perform specific tasks based on the business logic.

+### Tests Layer

+The Tests layer contains the tests for the workers in the project.
+It uses the classes from the Shared Kernel to test from the business logic to the worker itself.

 ## Getting Started